risacker/weather_application/README.md

 A weather application using Flutter.

-This is a basic app in which project API was used too.
+This is a basic app in which API was used too.

 ## Getting Started